What is RICO and What Does it have to do with Racketeering?: Federal Attorney Explains RICO Act & Racketeering

-Any land, vehicles, or items that were owned by the defendant must be seized by the courts system.
+Any land, vehicles, or items that were owned by the defendant must be seized by the court system.
 Upon the civil side, the defendant can also be sued by plaintiffs that suffered from financial harm.

 Free Racketeering and RICO Defense Strategy Session in South Florida

 If you want attorneys who will work day and night to construct an aggressive defense that is unique to your individual case, contact us.
-We have experience in all types of Federal Racketeering and Rico cases and will gladly tackle your case to make sure you face as little criminal charges as possible.
+We have experience in all types of Federal Racketeering and Rico cases and will gladly tackle your case to make sure you face as few criminal charges as possible.